 The first instance of gerrymandering happening under the current name was by Elbridge Gerry, a governor of Massachusetts.
 When he redistricted his state to tilt the votes toward his Republican party, it didn’t go unnoticed.

 Given that the district was a weird and abnormal shape, a political cartoon was created in the Boston Gazette of “The Gerrymander: A New Species of Monster.”
 And with this, the political term went down in history.

 The Case of Gerrymandering

 Politics is full of all different types of moves and manipulation to win.
 Gerrymandering is just one of the tools used by governments to give their parties a leg up against the competition.
 Interested in finding out more uniquely political concepts?
-Go check out examples of political jargon.
+Go check out some examples of political jargon.